cnio-bu/cnio-bu.github.io/docs/hpc/usage.md

     All GPU-related information is subject to change.

-The cluster features two Nvidia A100 GPUs, each split into 4 instances with 20Gb of VRAM, for a total of 8x20Gb instances.
+The cluster features two Nvidia A100 GPUs with 80Gb of VRAM each.

-To run a command using GPUs you need to specify the `gpu` partition, and request the number of instances you require using the `--gres=gpu:1g.20gb:<number_of_instances>` argument of `sbatch`.
-Here's an example to request two instances:
+To run a command using GPUs you need to specify the `gpu` partition, and request the number of GPUs you require (1 or 2, in this case) using the `--gres=gpu:<number_of_gpus>` argument of `sbatch`.
+Here's an example to run a python script with one GPU:

-`sbatch -p gpu --gres=gpu:1g.20gb:2 --wrap "python train_my_net.py"`
+`sbatch -p gpu --gres=gpu:1 --wrap "python train_my_net.py"`

 ### Installing software